ragaeeb/das-js/content/blog/youth-protect/index.md

 ---
-title: LECTURE - 'Oh Youth!
-Be mindful of Allāh and Allāh will protect you'
+title: "LECTURE - 'Oh Youth!
+Be mindful of Allāh and Allāh will protect you'"
 date: '2016-12-23T13:38:45.169Z'
 description: 'by Brother Ayuub Peart - Saturday, December 24th, 2016'
 imageUrl: https://images.indianexpress.com/2020/04/ramadan_1200.jpg